+Editor’s Comment

+Really, really fun essay!
+I enjoyed reading it, you’re an awesome storyteller.
+Good luck!

 NO NEED TO REVIEW

 What’s it like to swim for a reason?

 Watching the bubbles escape my nostrils was my safe haven; a place where I enjoyed the seconds of tranquil stagnation.
 There, I have no worries of the past nor the future.